scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 The Binary Object Archive (BOA) is MONTE's primary data management system.
-Most MONTE classes that define concrete objects (for instance, ``M.Gm`` which defines a natural body GM, or ``M.FiniteBurn`` which defines a spacecraft burn) are stored in BOA, and accessed by MONTE's astrodynamic functions from BOA.
+Most MONTE classes that define concrete objects (for instance, ``M.Gm`` which defines the standard gravitational paramter for a natural body, or ``M.FiniteBurn`` which defines a spacecraft burn) are stored in BOA, and accessed by MONTE's astrodynamic functions from BOA.

 BOA is based on the binary XDR data format, which allows data to be written-to and read-from binary on different operating systems and